Alan Alda: 1972–1983: M*A*S*H and acclaim

-In early 1972, Alda was selected to play Hawkeye Pierce in the TV adaptation of the 1970 film M*A*S*H. He was nominated for 21 Emmy Awards, and won five.
-He took part in writing 19 episodes, including the 1983 2.5-hour series finale "Goodbye, Farewell and Amen", which was also the 32nd episode he directed.
+In early 1972, Alda was selected to play Hawkeye Pierce in the television adaptation of the 1970 film M*A*S*H. He was nominated for twenty-one Emmy Awards, and won five.
+He took part in writing nineteen episodes, including the 1983 2.5-hour series finale "Goodbye, Farewell and Amen", which was also the 32^{nd} episode he directed.
 Alda was the only series regular to appear in all 256 episodes.